 On the opening "Sentimental Moments", Carter launches wafts of blues-tinged trumpet, before switching to tenor, where he continues in a similar vein, at the barest simmer, gradually ascending to a controlled falsetto squeal.
-"Vida Mia" offers more For more info visit smokesessions records.com.
-This project is timbral variety, with a strikingly resonant introduction at Smoke Apr.
-30 - May 4.
-See Calendar. from Mela, complete with vocal imprecations, before a ballad feel with Carter's serene alto and Parker's breathy shakuhachi.
+"Vida Mia" offers more timbral variety, with a strikingly resonant introduction from Mela, complete with vocal imprecations, before a ballad feel with Carter's serene alto and Parker's breathy shakuhachi.
 It isn't until the final "Oh Yea T' Be Blessed" that a settled rhythm emerges.
 It's the format which inspires Genovese to his finest outing on the album, flowing phrases in each hand, one seeming to answer the other, while Carter has a lovely fluttering passage on flute, and later a lyrical Miles Davis-inflected trumpet.
 As always with Mela, his polyrhythmic beats come with a hearty side portion of vocalization, which fall partway between singing, chanting and shouting (consequently, appreciation of the whole package may depend on your appetite for his unique mode of expression).

-(with Luisa Muhr) and Ibeam Brooklyn Apr.
+For more info visit 577records.com.
+Carter is at Nublu Apr.
+2 (with Luisa Muhr) and Ibeam Brooklyn Apr.
 18 (with David Haney).
 Genovese is at Smalls Apr.
-10 and Bar LunAtico Apr.
+10 and Bar LunÀtico Apr.
 16. Parker is at The Stone at New School Apr.
 16-19.
 See Calendar.

+Soul Jazz

-Soul Jazz Something Else! (featuring Vincent Herring) (Smoke Sessions)
+Something Else! (featuring Vincent Herring)

+(Smoke Sessions)

+by Scott Yanow

-\mathbf{A} lto saxophonist Vincent Herring organized the group Something Else! with the goal of playing some of the soul jazz classics that he heard while growing up.
+${ m A}$ lto saxophonist Vincent Herring organized the group Something Else! with the goal of playing some of the soul jazz classics that he heard while growing up.
 He enlisted quite an all-star group filled with musicians who had played together through the years in many settings and who shared a similar listening experience in their youth.
 The septet consists of Herring, Jeremy Pelt (trumpet), Wayne Escoffery (tenor), Paul Bollenback (guitar), David Kikoski (piano), Essiet Essiet (bass) and Otis Brown III (drums).
 Together on Soul Jazz they perform music that is on the soulful and bluesy side of hard bop, most of it dating from the '60s.
 The three horn players and pianist Kikoski get to solo on nearly every song, making the most of each note during their concise statements.
 Never merely jamming over the chord changes, they put plenty of feeling into their spots, and the rhythm section (including Bollenback who also has a few solos along the way) keeps the music grooving.

 The program begins with an uptempo and driving version of Horace Silver's "Filthy McNasty", which serves as a perfect introduction to the group.
 It is followed by a medium-slow rendition of Stanley Turrentine's minor-toned "Too Blue", the infectious Eddie Harris "Mean Greens" (a bit reminiscent of Harris' "Freedom Jazz Dance") and the always catchy Pee Wee Ellis tune "The Chicken".
-The set's second best soul jazz originals); Donald Byrd's classic, if rarely played, restrained blues, "Slow Drag"; Roy Hargrove's funky "Strasbourg/St. Denis" and John Coltrane's For more info visit asianimprov.org
+The set's second half consists of: "Driftin'" (one of Herbie Hancock's best soul jazz originals); Donald Byrd's classic, if rarely played, restrained blues, "Slow Drag"; Roy Hargrove's funky "Strasbourg/St. Denis" and John Coltrane's

 "Naima".
-The latter tune may seem a bit out of place along with Essiet's danceable bass lines.
+The latter tune may seem a bit out of place but it is memorable for its faster than usual tempo, as well as for the upbeat, rockish Bollenback guitar solo, along with Essiet's danceable bass lines.

-With its emphasis on strong melodies, catchy rhythms and joyful moods, Soul Jazz is a particularly accessible album with its affectionate look back at a
+With its emphasis on strong melodies, catchy rhythms and joyful moods, Soul Jazz is a particularly accessible album with its affectionate look back at a vintage style.